COLLARING THE MILK CHURNER (Greeting Card)

 • Back of card shows description of the artwork and the artist.

-• Printed professionally on FSC paper (paper from responsible sources, certified by Forest Stewardship Council).
+• Printed on FSC paper (paper from responsible sources, certified by Forest Stewardship Council).

 • Comes with a white envelope.